-What exactly is Goals?
+What exactly are Goals?
 Basically, it’s a free interactive financial planning tool within TD’s discount brokerage platform, WebBroker.
-It helps you set investment goals with specific timelines, test out different scenarios to see how they impact your ability to reach those goals, and allows you to watch and monitor your real-time progress towards your goals.
+It helps you set investment goals with specific timelines, test out different scenarios to see how they impact your ability to reach those goals and allows you to watch and monitor your real-time progress towards your goals.

 It also allows you to set up a number of different goals with different time horizons and investor profiles, while still keeping everything organized in one place.

 How Does TD Direct Investing Goals Work?